Key Points

 Calm an overstimulated puppy

 If the puppy is too excited or biting hard, put them away quickly but calmly in a safe place.
-You need to let your pup know you will not engage with them when they do this.
+You need to let your pup know you will not engage with them when they bite.

 Use positive reinforcement to stop unwanted behavior